weiss25r/ClauseBERT/README.md

 ## Description
 ClauseBERT is a BERT-based sequence classifier designed to categorize paragraphs from commercial contracts into 10 target classes (9 specific risk clauses + 1 "Other" class).
 It is part of the [ClauseLens](https://github.com/weiss25r/ClauseLens) project and it is trained using the [CUAD](https://huggingface.co/datasets/theatticusproject/cuad/tree/main/CUAD_v1$0) dataset.

-The trained model is available in ONNX and safetensor formats on [HuggingFace](https://huggingface.co/raffaele-terracino/ClauseBERT).
+The trained model is available in ONNX format on [HuggingFace](https://huggingface.co/raffaele-terracino/ClauseBERT).

 ## Tech stack
 - Pytorch